yrsegal/rejuvenation-modpack/README.md

 - PartialDebugMode.rb
   Enables Debug Mode without allowing for HMs out of sequence.
 - ShowPosition.rb
   When holding Ctrl, your current map id and position appear in the corner of your screen.
+  When holding B, all events appear as a generic sprite, and info on the one the player is facing is shown.
 - TileInvestigator.rb
   Reworks the ingame tileset editor to be more robust and also adds functions `tleditor`, `tleditor2`, `tlget`, `tlset`, and `tlopen`.